 Timing is critical, and you should avoid pruning in the spring when your tree is budding and developing leaves, as this can stress your tree.
 Typically, the best times to prune are in the winter months when trees are fully dormant or in the midsummer months when trees are in full leaf.
-Pay attention to what type of tree you're pruning, though, as birch and maple should be pruned in July and August, when they are in full leaf.
-Check out our Trimming private trees next to City sidewalks and intersections Information sheet (pdf) for information on pruning requirements for trees bordering City property.
+Pay attention to what type of tree you're pruning, as birch and maple should be pruned in July and August, when they are in full leaf.
+Always use proper pruning practice to maintain healthy trees.